-Bid price should include providing a full crew stationed within the project area to be available to burn as weather allows for a 3 week detail.
-All pre-burn planning, ignition and stand-by time, mop-up and monitoring time (within the first 24 hours after ignition is complete) as well as all other labor, materials, equipment, tools, transportation and supplies required to complete the work.
-It is expected that a 3 week
+Lump sum rates will include all pre-burn planning (burn unit reconasissance, burn plan development, obtaining burn permit from appropriate fire department, neighbor notifications), fire-line preparation, mobilization and demobilization.
+Per-acre rates will include ignition and stand-by time, mop-up and monitoring time (within the first 24 hours after ignition is complete) as well as all other labor, materials, equipment, tools, transportation, equipment mobilization, and supplies required to complete the work.